yanirs/ichthywhat/README.md

     $ poetry run pre-commit install

-## Jupyter notebooks

-Run with `PYTHONPATH` to access functionality from the root Python files.

-    $ PYTHONPATH=/path/to/deep-fish poetry run jupyter notebook

 ## Fish ID app

 Run via streamlit in local development mode (run on save, use local species images, and expose beta features &ndash; the